CMMC Level 3 = Adequate Security. Otherwise, “no-go.”

 When breaking down the CMMC and looking at each of the five levels, one major difference between CMMC Level 2 and CMMC Level 3 is on-going security management.

 Controls are becoming “practices” and “processes.”
-Just because an organization has purchased security solutions, does not mean they are properly in place.
+Just because an organization has purchased security solutions, does not mean they are properly in place or correctly implemented.

-Going from “average” to “good” means a contractor’s security is a program, thus always in place.
+Going from “average” to “good” means a contractor’s security is an on-going program, thus always in place.
 Not just at audit time.

 Implementation, when done incorrectly, is a major security risk to any business.
 For cybersecurity to become the foundation of an organization, security always needs to be top of mind.

 Top of mind security helps an organization achieve adequate security.
-By implementing CMMC Leve 3 requirements, that is what an organization will achieve.
+By implementing CMMC Level 3 requirements, that is what an organization will achieve.